Forget the Italian bakery – with this authentic recipe make Homemade Canolli shells and filling using mascarpone and ricotta cheese.

 Sadly, my Grandmother isn’t around anymore for me to ask for advice so this recipe took a few tries before getting it right.
 I made a couple of versions before I finally achieved, a crisp bubbled shell and thick, creamy filling that holds its shape.

 To develop the recipe, I started with watching Mario Batali on YouTube.
 He gave some good advice – no recipe is the same and you can adjust the recipe to suit your taste.
-You can make both the shells and filling sweeter, or more savory depending on taste.
+Making both the shells and filling sweeter, or more savory depending on taste.
 That was a great starting point and I ran with it.

 To make the dough for the shells quicker, I used a food processor.
 The process is very similar to making pie crust.
 You start with mixing together flour, cinnamon, cocoa powder, sugar, and salt.